randa-mu/blocklock-solidity/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green)](LICENSE)
 [![Foundry Tests](https://img.shields.io/badge/Tested%20with-Foundry-red)](https://book.getfoundry.sh/)

-A Solidity library enabling on-chain blocklock encryption and decryption, from the [dcipher threshold network](https://dcipher.network/).
+A Solidity library enabling on-chain timelock encryption and decryption, from the [dcipher threshold network](https://dcipher.network/).
 This facilitates secure time-based data unlocking mechanisms for smart contracts.

 ## ✨ Overview

-Controlling access to data based on time is crucial for various use cases, such as auctions, voting, and content release schedules. `blocklock-solidity` provides developers with tools to implement blocklock encryption on-chain, ensuring that encrypted data can only be decrypted after a specified block height, thus enhancing security and fairness in time-sensitive operations.
+Controlling access to data based on time is crucial for various use cases, such as auctions, voting, and content release schedules. `blocklock-solidity` provides developers with tools to implement timelock encryption on-chain, ensuring that encrypted data can only be decrypted after a specified block height, thus enhancing security and fairness in time-sensitive operations.

-This blocklock library is powered by the dciper threshold network using **BLS pairing-based signature scheme** and **identity-based encryption** to achieve data encryption toward a future block height without relying on a trusted third party.
-It is especially useful in decentralized settings where there is no such trusted third party to enforce timing.
+This timelock library is powered by the dcipher threshold network using **BLS pairing-based signature scheme** and **identity-based encryption** to achieve data encryption toward a future block height without relying on a trusted third party.
+It is especially useful in decentralized settings where no such trusted third party enforces timing.

-The library is designed with modularity and simplicity in mind, allowing developers to easily integrate it into their existing smart contract projects to achieve blocklock on-chain.
+The library is designed with modularity and simplicity in mind, allowing developers to easily integrate it into their existing smart contract projects to achieve timelock on-chain.
 Its extensible architecture makes it suitable for a wide range of applications that require robust on-chain randomness.

 ### Features

 Powered by the dcipher threshold network and its threshold-based cryptographic schemes, this library offers:
-* **On-chain Blocklock Encryption**: Encrypt data that can only be decrypted after a specified block number.
+* **On-chain Timelock Encryption**: Encrypt data that can only be decrypted after a specified block number.
 * **Decryption**: Implement custom logic that gets triggered when the decryption key is received, i.e., decryption of the Ciphertext.
 * **Modular**: Supports pluggable signature schemes for verifying decryption keys, enabling flexible cryptographic backends.